Experiencing Stuttering In Games? Here’s The Fix

 Texture Quality

 This is another major player when lowering stuttering in games.
-As it’s self-explanatory, we’ll quickly sum it up: lower texture quality means more FPS but worse-looking graphics.
+As it’s self-explanatory, we’ll quickly sum it up: lower texture quality means more FPS but inferior-looking graphics.
 This is sometimes a trade-off worth making.

 Those were some of the most common settings in games that can help with stuttering.
 It’s also possible that your rig is completely up to the task but is being hindered by other things.
 Let’s see what can be done in this case.